RichoDemus/autoplaylist/README.md

 * add a captcha for signups
 * make storing username and password/token a part of Api.js
 * Use SSE to push data to clients
+* Rewrite api to send less data at a time, like only feeds first and then items when expanded
+    * maybe actually use Falcor?
 * Add the ability to import feeds
     * Google reader
     * feedly